schrotie/shadow-query/README.md

 <span></span>  <!-- breaks, can't call text on span -->
 ```

 You may also use zero-width-space: `&#8203;`.
 This is an important point: if you want to put text into your template/shadowDOM, you have to create a textNode for it.
 ShadowQuery doesn't do that for you.
 It's just a space, but it is significant.
-By the way: lit-html creates two comment nodes and a text node in such instances, so ShadowQuery is more efficient there, but it only works if you take care of it.
-ShadowQuery is just a collection of shorthand methods and no nanny. jQuery is a lot more powerful there, too, doing all kinds of magic.
+ShadowQuery is just a collection of shorthand methods and no nanny. jQuery is a lot more powerful there, doing all kinds of magic.
 I want ShadowQuery to be my bare metal web component utility workbench, not more - and no surprises, no strings attached (pun intended).

 So the example first calls `text`, which like all the DOM utilities returns a chainable reference to itself in most cases.
 If you call `text` without arguments, it will return the text of the first matched element (like jQuery).
 Here we manipulate, though, and get a chainable result on which (i.e. on the same `span` element in this case) on which `toggleClass` is called. `toggleClass` is like jQuerie's `toggleClass`, but it is just a shorthand for `node.classList.toggle`.
 If your browser does not support `classList` (_you know who ..._) you're screwed.
 Well, actually you're not screwed but required to load the respective polyfill.
 But you know, no nanny and blah ...